arifsadiq/go-web-app/project-implementation-guide.md

                     EXPOSE 8080                            # inform Docker that the container will listen on the specified network port at runtime

                     CMD [ "./main" ]                       # specifies the command to run when the container starts

+### Step 4: Build the docker image and test it locally